 This homemade pizza dough is the best!
 Hands down.
 Making pizza at home is super easy but you need an amazing pizza crust to start.
 Learn what flour is the best to use, how to bloom yeast, what equipment you need to make pizza from scratch, and my secret garlic hack that keeps people coming back for more!
 This is the only pizza dough recipe you’ll ever need.

 *this post contains affiliate links which means that I amy recieve a commission off of any products purchased through those links at no extra cost to you.*

-As most of you know, I love when my readers/ followers ask me a question concerning something that they’ve been struggling with in the kitchen.
+As most of you know, I love when my readers/ followers ask me a question concerning something that they’ve been struggling within the kitchen.
 Even if I don’t know the answer, I know people who do (read this awesome baking interview I did to help answer some of your questions).
 I got another question a while back and I was waiting for the stars to align just right before I answered it.
-The question you ask, “How do I make pizza dough from scratch?”
+The question you ask “How do I make pizza at home?”

 Also, while on the topic of yeast, we need to treat it with care.
 Store it in a cool place, bloom it in warm water and let it hang out at room temperature to rise.
 Think of yourself and treat your yeast likewise.

 If for whatever reason, you don’t want to use yeast to leaven your pizza dough, you can still get some leavening action by adding baking soda and lemon juice to the dough.
 For every 1 part yeast in the recipe, you would use 1:1 od baking soda and lemon juice.